 However, if we eat out regularly or are a super healthy person they we may wish to make healthy choices at a restaurant too.

-In this article I will explore some tips for eating out healthy so you know how to make healthy choices in cafes, restaurants and bars.
+In this article I will explore some tips for eating out healthy so you know how to make healthier choices in cafes, restaurants and bars.

 Tips for eating out healthy